mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - The “Mark as Unread” option was added to the ``…`` menu for channels in the left-hand side sidebar.
-Alt+click on a channel on the left-hand side also now marks the last post in the channel as unread.
+ - The **Mark as Unread** option was added to the ``…`` menu for channels in the left-hand side sidebar.
+Pressing Alt while selecting a channel on the left-hand side now also marks the last post in the channel as unread.
  - Channel members are now able to remove themselves from a channel via the right-hand side channel members list.
- - Updated prepackaged boards version to v7.5.0.
+ - Updated prepackaged Boards version to v7.5.0.
- - Updated prepackaged Calls version v0.10.0.
+ - Updated prepackaged Calls version to v0.10.0.
  - Downgraded Bulgarian, Persian, and Simplified Chinese language support to Alpha.

 #### Administration